 October 31, 2017

-This blog is the first of a four-part series that will look at the IoT’s impact on the following:
+This blog is the first of a five-part series that looks at the impact of the Internet of Things (IoT) on the following:

 The numbers are impressive for the Internet of Things (IoT):

 As the IoT pushes automation to new heights, people will perform fewer and fewer “simple tasks.”
 Does that mean the demand for highly technical employees will increase as the need for less-technical employees decreases?
 What will be the immediate and long-term effects on the overall job market?
 Let’s take a look how the IoT will impact jobs and the labor market.